VRL-Studio/JVTK/README.md

 transparency and many other features.

 This project addresses the performance issue with custom color and sample model which allow for direct image conversion.
-This is relatively efficient.
+This is relatively efficient for small component sizes (up to 800x600).
 In addition to that a fullscreen mode has been implemented to gain full render performance.

 ## Dependencies